-- The pore spaces in the medium may get clogged over time, causing poor anaerobic conditions for your plants.
+- The pore spaces in the medium may get clogged over time, causing poor plant anaerobic conditions.

-- This style system is not usually suitable for commercial purposes due to lower productivity and difficulty in a large-scale implementation.
+- This system style is not usually suitable for commercial purposes due to lower productivity and difficulty in large-scale implementation.

 - The media beds are heavy and need a robust and rigid structure.